Claudio Acquaviva: Achievements as General

 In his first letter On the happy increase of the Society (25 July 1581), he treats of the necessary qualifications for superiors, and points out that government should be directed not by the maxims of human wisdom but by those of supernatural prudence.
-He successfully quelled a revolt among the Spanish Jesuits, which was supported by Philip II, and he made use in this matter of Parsons.
+He successfully quelled a revolt among the Spanish Jesuits, which was supported by Philip II, and he made use of Parsons in this matter.
 In a very rare case of the convocation of a General Congregation being imposed on a Superior General (GC V, of 1593) Aquaviva's ways or working were forcefully challenged, but his openness and genuine humility won him the Delegates' hearts and he came out of the ordeal completely vindicated.
 A more difficult task was the management of Sixtus V, who was hostile to the Society.
-By consummate tact and boldness Acquaviva succeeded in playing the king against the pope, and Sixtus against Philip.
+By consummate tact and boldness, Acquaviva succeeded in playing the king against the pope, and Sixtus against Philip.
 For prudential reasons, he silenced Juan de Mariana, whose doctrine on tyrannicide had produced deep indignation in France; and he also appears to have discountenanced the action of the French Jesuits in favour of the League, and was thus able to secure solid advantages when Henry IV overcame the confederacy.

 During his period as General, the already worldwide Jesuit Missions grew in India and Japan and were established in China, under Alessandro Valignano.
 Acquaviva saw missions established in Paraguay and Canada and he promoted them throughout Protestant Europe, in particular to English Recusants during the Elizabethan Age.

 The Ratio Studiorum

-To him is due the promulgation of the Ratio atque institutio studiorum (1586) summing up years of experience in the field of education and marshalling them into a 'Jesuit system of education'.
+To him is due the promulgation of the Ratio atque institutio studiorum (1586), summing up years of experience in the field of education and marshalling them into a 'Jesuit system of education'.
 But the Dominicans denounced it to the Inquisition, and it was condemned both in Spain and in Rome, on account of some opinions concerning the Thomist doctrines of the divine physical promotion in secondary causes and predestination.
 The incriminated chapters were withdrawn in the edition of 1591.
 In the fierce disputes that arose between the Jesuit theologians and the Dominicans on the subject of grace, Acquaviva managed, under Clement VIII and Paul V, to save his party from a condemnation that at one time seemed probable.

 Fortiter in re, suaviter in modo

 Acquaviva wrote in Industriae ad curandos animae morbos (Curing the illnesses of the soul, §2, 4) about interacting with others that one should not compromise in substance (i.e., the Christian faith), but should present the matter in a gentle way, i.e., fortiter in re, suaviter in modo.
-This phrase, meaning "resolute in execution, gentle in manner" or "vigorous in deed, gentle in manner" has since become a famous phrase that is also used as the motto of several organizations.
+This phrase, meaning "resolute in execution, gentle in manner" or "vigorous in deed, gentle in manner" has since become a famous phrase that is also used as the motto of several organisations.